noahringrose/noahringrose.github.io/index.md

 <img src="/assets/IMG_1283.png" alt="Profile picture" style="width:250px; border-radius: 50%; display:block; margin:auto;">

 Hi!
 I'm a first-year physics PhD student at NYU advised by Yifan Wang and Aditi Mitra.
-My research interests lie in understanding how methods from algebraic topology and (higher) category theory can be used to reinterpret discrete and subtle physical quantities within a deeper geometric framework, and how physical techniques can, in turn, be used to compute and illuminate rich mathematical invariants.
+My research interests lie in understanding how methods from topology and category theory can be used to reinterpret discrete and subtle physical quantities within a deeper geometric framework, and how physical techniques can, in turn, be used to compute and illuminate rich mathematical invariants.

-Currently, I am interested in learning about the following:
+Currently, I am interested in learning about anything related to the following:

-- Anomalies and their inflow.
-What is the topological origin of anomalies in both the field theory and lattice contexts?
 - The mathematical classification and characterization of topological phases of matter.
 - Generalized symmetries and the higher representation theory of extended operators.
 - Constructions of topological quantum codes via TQFTs and tensor categories.
+- Anomalies and their inflow.
+What is the topological origin of anomalies in both the field theory and lattice contexts?
 - Invertible field theories and homotopy theory.

-Ultimately, I am interested in the non-perturbative structure of the space of quantum lattice models and QFTs, and in the development of a new higher-categorical calculus for computations within and between them.
+While I have a long way to go, I am ulimately interested in the non-perturbative structure of the space of quantum lattice models and QFTs, and in the development of a higher-categorical calculus for computations within and between them.

 In Spring 2025, I finished my undergraduate studies in math and physics at Penn State University, where I was mentored by [Adrian Ocneanu](https://mathpicture.fas.harvard.edu/hrt-course).
 Adrian liked to say that matter and spacetime are computation machines, and in order to study physics non-perturbatively, we need to literally "fill space around us with computations."
-Formally, this amounts to considering the higher representation theory of networks of extended symmetry defects and computing physical quantities via their higher-dimensional diagrammatic calculus.
-My goal in some sense is to learn how to apply Ocneanu's unique perspective on the world to a wide array of physical models.
+Formally, this amounts to considering the higher representation theory of networks of extended defects and computing physical quantities via some kind of higher-dimensional diagrammatic calculus.
+My goal in some sense is to learn how to apply this perspective to understand various aspects of physics.

 I also spent a summer at Ohio State University, where I researched how to compute categorical data directly from the movement and fusion of anyonic excitations in a unitary fusion category's associated Levin-Wen model.
 This was done under the supervision of [Dave Penneys](https://people.math.osu.edu/penneys.2/) and Kyle Kawagoe.
-There, I took my first baby steps toward my goal, learning the formal language of tensor categories and the physical theory of topological phases of matter, which this language describes exactly.
+There, I learned the formal language of tensor categories and of the physical theory of topological phases of matter which it describes exactly.

 This website is my personal space where I share my ideas and perspectives on math and physics and keep track of my progress as a physicist, mathematician, natural philosopher, or whatever I choose to identify as on a given day.